 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They are included in current assets, except for maturities greater than 12 months after the financial position date.
-These are classified as non-current assets.
-The Company's loans and receivables comprise premium and claims recoveries receivable, receivable from related parties, other receivables, cash and cash equivalents and other cash deposits on the statement of financial position.
+They are included in current assets, except for maturities greater than 12 months after the financial reporting date, which are classified as non-current assets.
+The Company's loans and receivables comprise premiums and claims recoveries receivable, receivables from related parties, other receivables, cash and cash equivalents and other cash deposits on the statement of financial position.